nanovazquez/reactjs-training/exercise-1/README.md

 ### Wrapping up

-In this section we learned the following:
+In this section, we learned the following:

 * How to create new React components and export them for later use.
 * How to make calls to a backend service.